alphasoc/nfr/README.md

 # Network Flight Recorder
 **NFR** is a lightweight Linux client used to submit DNS events to _api.alphasoc.net_ for processing and retrieve alerts.
 The AlphaSOC DNS Analytics Engine quickly identifies security threats within DNS material (e.g. C2 traffic, DNS tunneling, ransomware, and policy violations such as cryptocurrency mining and third-party VPN use).
-NFR can be run as a sniffer, or can read PCAP data from disk.
+NFR can be run as a sniffer, or can read pcap, bro and Suricata logs from disk.

 Alert data is returned in JSON format upon processing, describing the threats and policy violations.